Quasinormal modes of dS and AdS Black Holes: Feedforward neural network method: FNNM

 where

-Here, $\gamma_{ij}$ refers the weight from input unit $j$ to the hidden unit $i$, $\nu_i$ is the weight from hidden unit $i$ to the output, $u_i$ represents the bias of hidden unit $i$, and $\sigma(z)$ is the sigmoid function, which is given in Eq. \eqref{sigmoid}.
-The network output derivatives can be defined as
+Here, $\gamma_{ij}$ are the weights from input unit $j$ to the hidden unit $i$, $\nu_{i}$ is the weight from hidden unit $i$ to the output unit, $u_{i}$ represents the bias of hidden unit $i$, and $\sigma(z)$ is the sigmoid function, which is given in Eq. \eqref{sigmoid}.
+The derivatives of the ANN output can be written as